What is National Boss’s Day?

 They take the blame when things go badly

 When the client backs out or the contract is lost, odds are your boss is the one going under the bus.
-Bosses fall on their swords for you more often than you may realize, and they understand that it’s part of their position to do so.
-Now go and buy them some thank you chocolate, you crazy kid.
+Bosses fall on their swords for us more often than we may realize, and they understand that it’s part of their position to do so.
+Now go and buy them some thank you chocolate!

 They are mentors and more

-The best bosses are excellent judges of character and can see your potential, sometimes even before you do.
+The best bosses are excellent judges of character and can see our potential, sometimes even before we do.
 Many of them take immense pleasure in helping younger, less experienced colleagues develop their own abilities, network, and generally succeed in their field.
 And, by doing so, they can boost your career into the stratosphere.
-If you’ve found a boss like that, consider yourself lucky.
+If you’ve found a boss like that, consider yourself lucky!